 - looking a person up and down or staring in a sexually suggestive manner

 - invading someone's personal space or blocking her/his path

 - unwanted letters, electronic mail or other computer communications

 - touching, hugging, massaging, and other gestures or sounds that a reasonable person of the same sex as the recipient would find offensive

 It is important to be aware that in many instances, the intentions of the accused may be regarded as irrelevant in determining whether their behaviors constitute sexual harassment; it is the effect of the behavior on the recipient that may define a hostile environment.

 Q: What should I do if I think I’ve been sexually harassed or victimized?

-Any current student, applicant for employment or current employee who believes he or she has been subjected to harassment at Platt College or who believes that he/she has observed harassment taking place shall present the complaint to the the Title IX Coordinator, Michael Vigil who is responsible for compliance with Title VII of the Civil Rights Act of 1964, Title VI, or Title IX of the Education Amendments of 1972.
+Any current student, applicant for employment or current employee who believes they have been subjected to harassment at Platt College or who believes that they have observed harassment taking place shall present the complaint to the the Title IX Coordinator, Michael Vigil who is responsible for compliance with Title VII of the Civil Rights Act of 1964, Title VI, or Title IX of the Education Amendments of 1972.